Iffyy11/mixandmixcocktail/README.md

 # MixAndMixCocktail

-MixAndMixCocktail is a dynamic web application built with HTML, CSS, and vanilla JavaScript.
+MixAndMixCocktail is a dynamic web application built with HTML, CSS, and  JavaScript.
 It allows users to search, filter, and discover a wide variety of cocktails using TheCocktailDB API.
 Users can explore detailed drink information, manage a list of favorite cocktails, and toggle between light and dark modes for a personalized experience.

 ---